How To Hang Drop Cloth Curtains With Clips

 Style #3 Traditional Valance

 And lastly, if you’re a traditional valance lover… try this method of folding over the top part of your drop cloth curtain 12-14 inches for an instant valance.
 Because it’s folded over (double fabric), you won’t be able to add pleats to this style using ring clips.
-I personally see no need in it.
+I personally see no need for it.
 It looks lovely as is, and it hangs nicely.
 I really like this style.

 Until the next project… xo, Do